mariamreda99/RMED901_Group4/README.md

 2) Sort the years and patient ids
 3) Improved variable can be changed to TRUE=1, False=0
 4) baseline cavitation can be changed to Yes=1, no=0
-5) Keeping the numbers in the condition variables instead of the text
+5) Keeping the numbers (values rating the answers) in the condition variables instead of the text
 6)